purduesigbots/pros-docs/v5/okapi/api/control/async/async-vel-pid-controller.rst

- iinput              The controller input. ioutput             The controller output. itimeUtil           See ``TimeUtil`` docs. ikp                 The P term gain. ikD                 The D term gain. ikF                 The Feed-Forward gain. ikSF                A Feed-Forward gain to counteract static friction.
+ iinput              The controller input. ioutput             The controller output. itimeUtil           See ``TimeUtil`` docs. ikP                 The P term gain. ikD                 The D term gain. ikF                 The Feed-Forward gain. ikSF                A Feed-Forward gain to counteract static friction.